PattyMosher/HomeNetworkApp/README.md

 # HomeNetworkApp
-This is a piece of an Android app for creating VLANs on a router
+This is a piece of an Android app for creating VLANs on a router.
+This is not functional as-is, it is only intended to display knowledge/skill.